niooii/osu/NOTES.md

 # Notes
 Notes for stuff related to this project, mostly for myself

+# VAE transformer ideas
 - Use *sliding window* attention instead of full bidirectional attention and/or windowed feature input.
 Seems a lot better for local attended features, which is the goal?
 Seems like our net just needs to attend to a small local window of features, shouldn't waste memory and stuff

+# WGAN ideas
+- Also instead of just using SmoothL1Loss in the WGAN generator position loss, don't calculate the loss for frames where nothing's on the screen, or a spinner frame.
+- I don't know how effective the VAE is in the WGAN training, try not using the VAE at all, just wgan gp training.
+- The generator should also be a transformer, rebalance the constants after that.
+- The gradient penalty impl has to be changed to not use second order graidents, so the critic can use the FlashAttention kernel.

 # god tier papers
 - Sliding window attention: https://arxiv.org/abs/2502.18845